AmasaDelano/dungeon-land/markdown/monster_settings/12_07_Depths.md

 6 HP 2 Armor

 The deep elves lost the sweetness and gentle peace of their bright cousins ages ago, but they did not abandon grace.
-They move with a swiftness and beauty that would bring a tear to any warrior’s eye.
-In the dark, they’ve practiced.
+They move with a swiftness and beauty that would bring a tear to any warrior's eye.
+In the dark, they've practiced.
 A cruelty has infested their swordsmanship—a wickedness comes to the fore.
 Barbed blades and whips replace the shining pennant-spears of elven battles on the surface.
 The swordmasters of the deep elf clans do not merely seek to kill, but to punish with every stroke of their blades.
 Wickedness and pain are their currency. *Instinct*: To punish unbelievers

 - Inflict pain beyond measure
 - Use the dark to advantage